-Applications for Round 6 of the RRES Program are now open for students commencing study in 2022.
-Over 1000 scholarships are available this year, until fully allocated.
+Applications for Round 6 of the RRES Program are open for students who commence/d study in 2022 or 2023.

-The RRES program was announced in 2016 as part of the Australian Government's election commitment to improve access, educational opportunities and attainment for regional and remote Australians by supporting undergraduate, postgraduate and vocational education and training students.
+The RRES program was announced in 2016 to improve access, educational opportunities and attainment for regional and remote Australians by supporting undergraduate, postgraduate and vocational education and training students.

-Over 4,000 students have received scholarship funding since the program's first round which commenced in 2018.
+Over 5,000 students have received scholarship funding since the program's first round which commenced in late 2017.